remy/remysharp.com/public/blog/the-30-year-game.md

 # The 30 year game

-In the coming days I'm going to release my Game Boy game called Marbles² (or Marbles Squared).
+Today I'm releasing my Game Boy game called Marbles² (or Marbles Squared).
 It's a port of a game that I originally wrote back in 2002, but is a game that started in my life in (or around) 1996.

 The development this iteration of the game, the one in 2026, took me about a week and I haven't written a single line of code.
 Here's how things have changed.